Quantum Radiometric Calibration

 The basis of QRC is the measurement of the Heisenberg uncertainty product of the two orthogonal electric field quadratures $\hat X$ and $\hat Y$ of a (strongly) squeezed vacuum state using a BHD with a pair of photodiodes that are to be calibrated.
-The result is compared with the inferred uncertainty product of the measured state without any decoherence, which we call the `Heisenberg reference' of our concept.

-{Squeezed states have an electric field uncertainty that is for a certain phase range below that of the corresponding ground state.} They were first described in the early 1970s \cite{Stoler1970,Lu1971,Yuen1976, Walls1983,Breitenbach1997,Schnabel2017}, first experimentally realised in the mid 1980s \cite{Slusher1985,Wu1986,Polzik1992,Vahlbruch2008}, and became a user application in 2011 for the first time when they improved the sensitivity of the GEO600 gravitational wave detector in a joint search for gravitational waves together with Virgo \cite{LSC2011,Grote2013}.
+The result is compared with the inferred uncertainty product of the squeezed state without any decoherence, which we call the `Heisenberg reference'.
+Squeezed states were first described in the early 1970s \cite{Stoler1970,Lu1971,Yuen1976, Walls1983,Breitenbach1997,Schnabel2017}, first experimentally realised in the mid 1980s \cite{Slusher1985,Wu1986,Polzik1992,Vahlbruch2008}, and became a user application in 2011 for the first time when they improved the sensitivity of the GEO600 gravitational wave detector in a joint search for gravitational waves together with Virgo \cite{LSC2011,Grote2013}.

 The quantum uncertainties of a squeezed state are Gaussian, and the variances of their extrema ($\Delta\!^2 \!\hat X$ and $\Delta\!^2 \hat Y$) obey a Heisenberg uncertainty relation \cite{Heisenberg1927, Kennard1927, Weyl1927, Robertson1929}.
 The normalization to the variance of the ground state uncertainty yields